bitwuzla/bitwuzla/docs/c/types/bitwuzla.rst

 and unsat assumptions via :cpp:func:`bitwuzla_get_unsat_assumptions`;
 and printing the currently asserted formula via :cpp:func:`bitwuzla_print_formula()`.
+The current statistics can be retrieved as a mapping from statistic names to values via :cpp:func:`bitwuzla_get_statistics()`.

 Bitwuzla further supports configuring a **termination callback** via :cpp:func:`bitwuzla_set_termination_callback()`, which allows to terminate